edgexfoundry/edgex-docs/docs_src/microservices/device/sdk/SDK-Go-API.md

 #### UpdateDeviceOperatingState

-`UpdateDeviceOperatingState(deviceName string, state string) error`
+`UpdateDeviceOperatingState(deviceName string, state models.OperatingState) error`

 This API updates the Device's operating state for the given name in Core Metadata and device service's cache.
 An error is return if the operating state can not be updated.